 Injection site pain

-Some people taking Faslodex may experience pain at the injection site.
+Some people taking Faslodex may experience pain at the injection site, a side effect reported in clinical trials.
 Because Faslodex is injected into the muscles of your buttock, it may cause pain in that area.

 There have also been reports of nerve damage related to the injection of Faslodex.
 Faslodex is injected into the buttocks, which is close to the sciatic nerve (a large nerve that travels from your spine into the back of your leg).
-Because of this, the injection could cause nerve pain or nerve damage to occur.
+Because of this, the injection could cause nerve pain or nerve damage.

-However, this was not a side effect that was commonly reported from women taking Faslodex in clinical trials.
+However, this was not a commonly reported side effect in those taking Faslodex in clinical trials.
 It’s not known how many people have experienced nerve damage from a Faslodex injection.

 Talk with your doctor right away if you’re having severe injection site pain or a burning or shooting pain near the injection site.